christopherlovell/flares/README.md

 # First Light And Reionisation Epoch Simulations (FLARES)

-A python convenience module for working with FLARES resimulation data.
+A python convenience module for working with FLARES data.

 ## Requirements